Northern Shaolin kung fu: The Northern Shaolin Lineage

 Yán Jīwēn also taught Gu the skills of Iron Body and Iron Palm.
 On a famous occasion in 1931, Gu is said to have demonstrated the latter on a horse.

 Among the martial artists who gathered at the Central National Martial Arts Institute in Nanjing in 1928, Gu placed in the top fifteen and was included— alongside Fu Zhen-song, Li Xian-wu, Wan Lai-sheng, and Wong Shao-chou in the Five Southbound Tigers aka The Five Tigers From The North (五虎下江南, Pinyin Wǔhǔ Xià Jiāngnán; literally, "five tigers heading south of the great river"), five masters of the Northern Chinese martial arts sent to Guangzhou (Canton) to organize another National Martial Arts Institute.
 In Guangzhou, the name "Shaolin" 南少林寺福建省(refer to South Shaolin temple in Fukian province—being sub-temple from the Northern one) was already associated with Hung Gar and other styles, so the style (嵩山十路少林拳 Sōngshān Shí Lù Shàolínquán / Song Mountain Ten Road Shaolin Boxing) practiced by Gu Ruzhang came to be known in those days in southern China by the nickname Northern Shaolin.

 The Northern Shaolin curriculum of Gu Ruzhang (Ku Yu-cheung)

-Note that some heirs to Gu's tradition teach these routines in a different order, particularly those under 陳國偉.
+Note that some heirs to Gu Ruzhang's tradition teach these routines in a different order, particularly those under the lineage of Chan Kowk Wai(陳國偉).

 These are the 10 forms as standardized by Gu, comprising the core of the system, sometimes known as the Ten Classical Forms.
 They are standard in all of Gu's Northern Shaolin Kung Fu lineages.
 However, as mentioned above, they are sometimes taught or learned in differing orders.
 As with many different martial arts, from lineage to lineage, one may find slight differences in the way the movements are expressed.

 Students learning this style usually do not only learn the 10 core forms however.
-There are often additional teachings such as introductory material (Lienbuquan, Gongliquan, Tantui), several traditional weapons forms, two-man forms qigong [including the famous Shaolin Golden Bell Qigong System], etc.
+There are often additional teachings such as introductory material (Lianbuquan, Gongliquan, Tan Tui), several traditional weapons forms, two-man forms qigong [including the famous Shaolin Golden Bell Qigong System], etc.